ICJIA/icjia-accessibility-portal/content/faqs.md

 **How to write good alt text for event photos:**

-- **Be specific and concise** — Describe what's actually happening in the photo
+- **Be specific and concise** — Describe what's actually happening in the photo.
-- **Include relevant names** — If someone is being recognized, name them
+- **Include relevant names** — If someone is being recognized, name them.
 - **Describe the context** — What event is this?
 What's the setting?
-- **Keep it brief** — Usually 1-2 sentences is sufficient
+- **Keep it brief** — Usually 1-2 sentences is sufficient.

 **Examples:**